SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 \end{aligned}
 ```
 for ``0≤ t≤ 1``.
-The PDS is conservative, since the sum of the right hand side terms equals zero.
+The PDS is conservative since the sum of the right-hand side terms equals zero.
 An implementation of the problem is given next.